opencv/opencv/doc/js_tutorials/js_setup/js_usage/js_usage.markdown

 <canvas id="outputCanvas"></canvas>
 @endcode

-You can use cv.imshow to show cv.Mat into the canvas.
+You can use cv.imshow to show cv.Mat on the canvas.
 @code{.js}
 cv.imshow(mat, "outputCanvas");
 @endcode

-Putting them all together, the final index.html is shown below.
+Putting all of the steps  together, the final index.html is shown below.

 @code{.js}
 <!DOCTYPE html>